sf-wdi-22-23/modules-22/w06-ruby/d3-homework/README.md

 1. What is a "controller"?
 How is it different from a "route"?

+1. In Express, `server.js` contained our routes.
+Where was controller logic defined in our Express projects?

 1. What is a "migration"?

-1. In Express, our server.js defined our routes.
-Where was controller logic defined in our Express projects?

 1. Look at `app/views/layouts/application.html.erb`.
 What does this file remind you of / what does it contain?